Why Do Dogs Get Stuck Together? Understanding Dog Mating Behavior

 • Jun 22, 2025

-The truth is, this behavior is completely normal and happens during a natural part of the mating process.
-It may look strange or uncomfortable, but it’s not usually something to panic about.
+This behavior is completely normal and happens as part of the mating process.
+It might look strange or make you feel bad, but it’s not usually something to worry about.

 What Does It Mean When Dogs Get Stuck Together?

-It may look strange or even worrying to someone who hasn’t seen it before, but it’s actually a normal and natural part of how dogs reproduce.
+Someone who hasn’t seen it before might think it’s strange or even scary, but it’s actually a normal and natural part of how dogs reproduce.

-• A part of his anatomy called the bulbus glandis swells inside the female’s body.
+• The bulbus glandis, a part of his body, gets bigger inside the female’s body.

 • This swelling causes the two dogs to become “stuck” or “tied.”

-• The tie helps ensure that sperm is properly transferred to the female.
+• The tie makes sure that sperm gets to the female in the right way.

 Is This a Sign of Something Wrong?

-Not at all.
-This is a completely normal part of dog mating and usually lasts anywhere from 5 to 30 minutes.
-The dogs will often stand back to back during this time, and it’s important not to try to pull them apart.
+Not in the least.
+This is a normal part of dog mating and can last anywhere from 5 to 30 minutes.
+During this time, the dogs will often stand back-to-back, and you shouldn’t try to pull them apart.

 Should You Try to Separate Stuck Dogs?

-If you see two dogs stuck together during mating, your first instinct might be to help them separate.
-But the best thing you can do is not to interfere.
+If you see two dogs stuck together while they are mating, your first instinct might be to help them get apart.
+But the best thing you can do is stay out of it.

-Trying to pull dogs apart while they are stuck can cause serious harm to both dogs, especially to their reproductive organs.
-It can also create fear, panic, or injury from sudden movement.
+When dogs are stuck together, pulling them apart can hurt both dogs a lot, especially their reproductive organs.
+It can also cause fear, panic, or injury if you move suddenly.

 Why You Should Never Try to Pull Them Apart:

-• It can cause pain or tearing to the male or female dog.
+• It can hurt or tear the male or female dog.

 What You Should Do Instead:

-• If the female tries to move or panic, try to gently keep her still until the tie ends.
+• If the woman tries to move or panic, try to keep her still until the tie is over.

-• If you’re in public, keep other people or animals away during this time.
+• When you’re in public, keep other people and animals away from you.

-Even though it may look uncomfortable, the dogs are not usually in pain.
-Interfering can make things worse, so let nature take its course and wait for them to separate safely on their own.
+The dogs might look uncomfortable, but they usually aren’t in pain.
+Don’t get involved; it could make things worse.
+Just let nature take its course and wait for them to safely break up on their own.

 Can Dogs Get Pregnant Every Time They Get Stuck?

-It’s very possible for a female dog to get pregnant after mating, but getting stuck (the tie) doesn’t always mean pregnancy will happen.
-The tie increases the chance of successful fertilization, but pregnancy depends on a few key factors:
+A female dog can get pregnant after mating, but getting stuck (the tie) doesn’t always mean that she will.
+The tie makes it more likely that fertilization will happen, but pregnancy depends on a few important things:

 Factors That Affect Pregnancy